enessmr/enessmr/README.md

 - Hey, FOSS Vsauce.
 Enessmr here.
 Vsauce, did you know google is a war crime for us?
 Or is it. *dramatic vsauce music*
 - But what IS a war crime? *tilts head* Well, according to FOSS users, it's when google knows you searched 'how to install arch linux' at 3am!
 - I actually need help in qml
+- my bday is the day 9/11 happened (fr)

 <div>
   <h3>Stats</h3>